GOLEM-lab/GOLEMcoref/README.md

-# golemcoref
+# anonymousCoref: a Multilingual Coreference Dataset of Fiction
-Dataset and code for the GolemCoref paper
+This repository hosts the data, models, and evaluation results of the paper anonymousCoref: a Multilingual Coreference Dataset of Fiction

-# Repository Structure
+## Repository Structure

 ```
 golemcoref/